Estimating Motor Symptom Presence and Severity in Parkinson's Disease from Wrist Accelerometer Time Series using ROCKET and InceptionTime: Introduction

-InceptionTime is an ensemble of five \emph{Inception networks}.
-Ensembling reduces score variability between different random initialization.
-Each Inception network comprises at least one \emph{Inception module}, followed by global average pooling, and then fully connected layers to generate class predictions, as shown in \cref{fig:inceptiontimearch}.
+InceptionTime is an ensemble of five \emph{Inception networks} with different random initializations.
+Each Inception network comprises at least one \emph{Inception module}, followed by global average pooling, and then fully connected layers to generate class predictions, as shown in \cref{fig:inceptiontimearch}\cite{fawaz2020inceptiontime}.
 Inception modules transform multivariate time series using convolution filters, maximum pooling, and concatenation.
-The convolutional filters have varying lengths, allowing Inception modules to learn long features from time series.
-Stacking Inception modules (which may have long filters) allows InceptionTime to have a very large receptive field.
-We hypothesize that this receptive field will allow InceptionTime to learn the complex time series underlying \gls{pd} while the parameter sharing inherent to convolutions will be suited to the limited amount of data.
+The convolutional filters have varying lengths, allowing the Inception modules to learn long-duration features from time series.
+By stacking Inception modules, which may include long filters, InceptionTime can have a very large receptive field.
+Ensembling multiple Inception networks reduces variability for more consistent performance.
+We hypothesize that this expansive receptive field will enable InceptionTime to effectively learn the complex patterns present in \gls{pd} time series data; potentially, it may even compete with \gls{lstm} on learning long-term features.
+The parameter sharing inherent to convolutions will be well-suited to scenarios with limited data.

 \Gls{rocket} uses convolutional kernels similar to those in \glspl{cnn}~\cite{dempster2020rocket}.
-However, instead of learning the kernel parameters from the training data, \gls{rocket} generates multiple (i.e., thousands of) random kernels to create features, learning only a small set of linear weights from the training data via ridge regression, as shown in \cref{fig:rocketarch}.
-We believe that the random rather than trained kernels make \gls{rocket} especially suitable for \gls{pd} symptom severity estimation with limited training data.
+Instead of learning the kernel parameters from the training data, \gls{rocket} generates thousands of random kernels to create features.
+It then learns only a small set of linear weights from the training data using ridge regression, as shown in \cref{fig:rocketarch}.
+Using random rather than trained kernels makes \gls{rocket} well-suited for \gls{pd} symptom severity estimation with limited training data.
+It is well known that as variance decreases with more model parameters, bias increases; random kernels reduce the number of parameters drastically and may result in a more favorable ratio of parameters to data points.
+As \gls{pd} affects frequency-related features, we expect that the convolutions intrinsic to both methods will facilitate \gls{pd} severity estimation.

-However, to the best of our knowledge, neither InceptionTime nor \gls{rocket} have been studied for the major \gls{pd} motion symptoms.
-This work addresses this gap by exploring the suitability of these approaches for \gls{pd} motor symptom severity estimation.

-The present work finds that both InceptionTime and ROCKET are suitable for continuous symptom monitoring.
-The results of our rigorous analysis provide guidance on when to use which approach, depending on the symptom of interest and the desired robustness.